-Mental Health Facts for the black community from Mental Health America
+Mental Health Facts for the Black community

 - African Americans are 20% more likely to report having serious psychological distress than adult whites.